 We practically only had 10 minutes for lunch so it was a mad rush, but it was well worth it.
 We could have sat there for another hour eating oysters and more of the seafood.

 If you like seafood and are stopping at Ludlow, make time to have some seafood at the Fish House.
 We’re glad that we’ve discovered this place as it’s one of the finer lunchtime food sensations on our trip.

-In our rush, we unfortunately didn’t get the street address, but it won’t be hard finding the Fish House in the town centre.Looking forward to your comments...
+In our rush, we unfortunately didn’t get the street address, but it won’t be hard finding the Fish House in the town centre.I'm eager to hear your comments...